ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 Choose the domain that you use to access your apps and the TLS termination for the app.
 {: shortdesc}

-You can use the IBM-provided domain, such as `mycluster-<hash>-0000.us-south.containers.appdomain.cloud/myapp`, to access your app from the internet.
+**Domain**: You can use the IBM-provided domain, such as `mycluster-<hash>-0000.us-south.containers.appdomain.cloud/myapp`, to access your app from the internet.
 To use a custom domain instead, you can set up a CNAME record to map your custom domain to the IBM-provided domain, and configure a custom Ingress controller with the domain.

-The Ingress controller load balances HTTP network traffic to the apps in your cluster.
-To also load balance incoming HTTPS connections, you can configure the Ingress controller with a TLS certificate to decrypt the network traffic and forward the decrypted request to the apps that are exposed in your cluster.
+**TLS termination**: The Ingress controller load balances HTTP network traffic to the apps in your cluster.
+To load balance incoming HTTPS connections, you can use a TLS certificate so that the Ingress controller can decrypt the network traffic and forward the decrypted request to the apps that are exposed in your cluster.<p class="note">Currently, when you configure TLS termination for Ingress, only HTTPS connections are permitted.</p>

 **To use the IBM-provided Ingress domain and TLS secret:**